Nsustain/.github/profile/README.md

 we can deploy it just by cloning this repository and using `docker compose` to load the official docker nginx image.
-All our source code and how to use it is documented on this repository's `README.MD`.

 <br>